nsdfyd/dotfiles/README.md

 ```bash
 stow nvim
 ```

-Also this repository should be placed in ~/.dotfiles.
-Otherwise above command shouldn't work.
+Also, this repository should be placed in `~/.dotfiles`.
+Otherwise, the above command shouldn't work.